-The VOCA Fix Act has widespread bipartisan support among stakeholders.
+The VOCA Fix Act enjoyed widespread bipartisan support among stakeholders.
 In addition to overwhelming support in the House of Representatives, where the VOCA Fix Act was led by Judiciary Chairman Nadler and passed by a 384 - 38 margin, over 1,680 organizations sent a letter to Congress in March 2021 voicing their support for the VOCA Fix Act.
 These organizations represent thousands of victim service providers, prosecutors, and state VOCA administration and compensation agencies, as well as millions of survivors of crime, who all rely on support from the Crime Victims Fund.

-This coalition includes:
+This coalition included:

 - National Coalition Against Domestic Violence (NCADV)

 - National Association of VOCA Assistance Administrators (NAVAA)

 - National Criminal Justice Association (NCJA)